Tube Guitar Amp Overdrive

 The Marshall 1987 amplifier's preamp first gain stages are intentionally biased off center to induce early asymmetric clipping.
 The Lead channel uses a 2.7K cathode resistor to shift the bias toward cutoff and bring on early negative lobe cutoff clipping.
 The negative lobe clipping will occur earlier than the positive lobe (which gets clipped much later by grid clipping).

 With asymmetric clipping one signal lobe carries the undistorted musical content while the other lobe carries the distortion.
-Asymmetric distortion also adds even order harmonics and makes the distortion sound more warm, musical and distinct from typical solid state distortion.
+Asymmetric distortion also adds sweet sounding even order harmonics while suppressing nasty sounding odd harmonics which makes the distortion sound more warm, musical and distinct from typical odd harmonic heavy solid state distortion.
+Asymmetric distortion is often described as sounding "creamier" with less fizz than symmetric distortion.

 The Marshall 1987's normal channel biases the first gain stage off center to the warm side using a small 820 ohm cathode resistor to get early positive lobe grid clipping.
 All things being equal grid clipping tends to be harder than cutoff clipping.
 Biasing the two 1987 channels differently offers up different clean and overdrive tones on each channel.